kennel-org/urashima-effect-device/README.md

 - SD_SCK_PIN: 7 (CLK pin G7)
 - SD_CS_PIN: 38 (CS pin G38)

 **Note**: It's crucial to use GPIO38 for the SD card CS pin to avoid conflicts with the GPS module on GPIO5.
+The SD card and display share the same SPI bus, which can cause conflicts if not properly configured.

 ## Software Requirements